ehmatthes/pcc_2e/solutions/solutions.md

 <a name="questions"></a>Questions and Feedback
 ---

 If you're stuck on something and what you see here isn't helping, please feel free to get in touch.
-Also, if you think you've found a mistake in the book, I'd love to know about it!
+Also, if you think you've found a mistake in the book or in the online resources, I'd love to know about it!

 Email: [ehmatthes@gmail.com](mailto:ehmatthes@gmail.com)